 Back pain occurs for many reasons.
 The first step in treating back or neck pain is to identify exactly what is causing it.
 So before we can diagnose your condition and design a treatment plan, a complete medical history and physical examination are necessary.
 This gives us a clearer picture of what’s causing your back or neck problem, and whether additional diagnostic tests are needed.
 If further tests are needed, we have all the most advanced technology available right here at our center, so everything usually can be done in one visit.

-- 3.12 days average length of stay compared with the national benchmark of 3.75 days
+- 2.64 days average length of hospital stay for single level spine fusion compared with the national benchmark of 3 days.

-- 0.45% laminectomy infection rate compared with the national average of 1.4%
+- 0.92% spine fusion infection rate compared with the national average of 2.23%.

 Surgical Site Infections